Trams in New Zealand: Auckland City

 Auckland City had a private company operating horse-drawn trams from 1884.
 The British Electric Traction Company purchased the Horse Tramway in the late 1890s.
-With the blessing of the various borough councils that presided over the Auckland isthmus, The Auckland Electric Tramway Co.
-Ltd built the initial tram systems in two years and the official opening was held 17 November 1902, but public service was delayed a week because three of the motormen, from Sydney, Australia, had been drowned in the SS Elingamite shipwreck near Three Kings Islands on 9 November 1902.
+With the blessing of the various borough councils that presided over the Auckland isthmus, The Auckland Electric Tramway Company Limited built the initial tram systems in two years and the official opening was held on 17 November 1902, but public service was delayed a week because three of the motormen, from Sydney, Australia, had been drowned in the SS Elingamite shipwreck near Three Kings Islands on 9 November 1902.
 Public service commenced on 23 November 1902 and was expanded until the mid 1930s and continued to 29 December 1956.
 Initially the trams were geared for a maximum speed of 18 mph, so took an average of 40 minutes for the longest route, the 7.5 mi between Queen St and Onehunga.